 High Value + #work).

-As described in the Double Bracket Note Link Syntax help article, you can specify a tag hierarchy when you're creating a new note by prefacing the note title with its hierarchy.
+As described in the Note linking guide (at @ and double-bracket [[ notation) help article, you can specify a tag hierarchy when you're creating a new note by prefacing the note title with its hierarchy.
 For example